DRAFT

 - Proof of periodic assessments (at least annually) of the effectiveness of confined space rescue training

-- Any other documentation necessary to properly characterize the rescue requirements
+- Any other documentation necessary to properly characterize the rescue requirement

 - Federal Regulations are contained in Volume 58, No. 9 of the Federal Register, Chapter 29, Part 1910, Section 146 of the Code of Federal Regulations.
 29 CFR Part 1910 covers general industry only.
 Groups covered by other regulations, such as construction (Part 1926) and agriculture (Part 1928) are not covered under the Part 1910 but may related to working being performed at LBNL.